River ecosystem: Water flow

-Unidirectional water flow is the key factor in lotic systems influencing their ecology.
-Streamflow can be continuous or intermittent, though.
+Unidirectional water flow is the key factor in lotic (riverine) systems influencing their ecology.
+Streamflow can be continuous or intermittent.
 Streamflow is the result of the summative inputs from groundwater, precipitation, and overland flow.
 Water flow can vary between systems, ranging from torrential rapids to slow backwaters that almost seem like lentic systems.
 The speed or velocity of the water flow of the water column can also vary within a system and is subject to chaotic turbulence, though water velocity tends to be highest in the middle part of the stream channel (known as the thalveg).
 This turbulence results in divergences of flow from the mean downslope flow vector as typified by eddy currents.
 The mean flow rate vector is based on the variability of friction with the bottom or sides of the channel, sinuosity, obstructions, and the incline gradient.
 In addition, the amount of water input into the system from direct precipitation, snowmelt, and/or groundwater can affect the flow rate.
 The amount of water in a stream is measured as discharge (volume per unit time).
 As water flows downstream, streams and rivers most often gain water volume, so at base flow (i.e., no storm input), smaller headwater streams have very low discharge, while larger rivers have much higher discharge.
 The "flow regime" of a river or stream includes the general patterns of discharge over annual or decadal time scales, and may capture seasonal changes in flow.

 While water flow is strongly determined by slope, flowing waters can alter the general shape or direction of the stream bed, a characteristic also known as geomorphology.
 The profile of the river water column is made up of three primary actions: erosion, transport, and deposition.
 Rivers have been described as "the gutters down which run the ruins of continents".
 Rivers are continuously eroding, transporting, and depositing substrate, sediment, and organic material.
 The continuous movement of water and entrained material creates a variety of habitats, including riffles, glides, and pools.